 ~ Randi Kreger, Problems With Emotional Intimacy—Typical for BPs and NP

-Bonding created by intense emotional highs and lows is maintained by powerful surges of euphoria-inducing dopamine during the highs.
+Bonding created by intense emotional highs and lows is maintained by oxytocin (the bonding hormone) and powerful surges of euphoria-inducing dopamine during the highs.
 During the lows, there is intense craving for more.

 Learning theorists have found that a pattern of intermittent reinforcement, which is positive reinforcement alternated with punishment (a pattern of abuse and reward), develops the strongest emotional bonds.

 Intermittent good-bad treatment triggers biological changes as well as emotional ones.
 Going ‘cold turkey’ (having no contact with him or her) may seem impossible.
-It is actually the same as an addiction to drugs, alcohol or gambling — all addictions are caused by dopamine.
+It is the same as an addiction to drugs, alcohol or gambling.
 This is why you can’t or couldn’t stop thinking about them, despite knowing how bad they were for you.
-This bond is basically a compulsive relationship fostering specific patterns of compulsive behavior — an addiction — not an intimate relationship.

 “We cannot walk away, though, because without us realizing it, our abuser has become our human needle; our Drug Lord of Love.
 The person who owns our self-value and self-worth and who, in the name of love, can reject us into deep lows with a single glare, or send us to euphoric highs with one simple smile.”